parsifer/eslint-config/README.md

 # @pasifer/eslint-config
 AdonisJS's [eslint-config](https://github.com/adonisjs/eslint-config) was used as the base for this package and modified for Parsifer's use.
-If you're working with Parsifer's services, we recommend you check out their packages.
+If you're NOT working with Parsifer's services, we recommend you check out their packages for more complete resources.

 ## Installation